ksachin7/ExpenseWise/expense-tracker/readme.md

 - The backend sends the JWT token back to the frontend.
 - The frontend stores the JWT token securely.
 - Subsequent requests from the frontend to secured endpoints include the JWT token in the request headers for authentication.
-- The backend verifies the JWT token for each secured request.
+- The backend verifies the JWT token for each secured request. -->

+### Future Work

+- Implement OAuth and JWT authentication
+- Add forgot password functionality with OTP verification
+- Set up testing, deployment, and CI/CD pipelines
+- Implement backend for split expenses with friends and connect it with expenses
+- Update user profile to include balance and other relevant information
+- Add options for editing and deleting expenses
+- Explore additional features and improvements